ZarnackGroup/racoon_clip/docs/examples.rst

   > min_example_iCLIP min_example_iCLIP_s1
   > min_example_iCLIP min_example_iCLIP_s2

 You can see that both samples belong to the group min_example_iCLIP.
-This example has only one group, the group.txt is not necessary.
+This example has only one group; the group.txt is not necessary.
 It is still shown here as an example.

 - **config_test_iCLIP.yaml**: The config file for racoon_clip.
-Inside the config file you need to adjust the path to the sample fastq files, the adapter.fa, the barcode.fasta, the group.txt and the annotation files, so they point to the right position on your machine.
+Inside the config file, you need to adjust the path to the sample fastq files, the adapter.fa, the barcode.fasta, the group.txt and the annotation files, so they point to the right position on your machine.

 ..
 Note::

   All paths need to be specified as absolute paths.
-Relative paths` (for example starting with ~) are not allowed.
+Relative paths` (for example, starting with ~ or .) are not allowed.

 This is how the config file config_min_example_iCLIP.yaml looks like: